AuroraHaaash/vul_report/TOTOLINK A3300R/readme.md

 ![7](images/7.png)

-Login password can be changed at another page only if entering the right original one
+Login password can also be changed at another page regularly when entering the correct original one.

+So after the steps above, the victim can only change the password by the one changed by the Attacker.

 ![8](images/8.png)